wp-plugins/rnd-video-chat/readme.txt

 * Clicking the share button in chat will now give you the correct URL to share to your friends.

+= 1.1.0 =
+* Fixed the autoop error, Star was not showing due to letters being removed.

 == Social Sites ==